 1. Precision Over Hype Wins Every Time

 Siri’s underperformance, where it reportedly worked correctly only two-thirds of the time, shows that incomplete AI deployment can do more harm than good.
+Startups offering adaptive AI solutions should prioritize reliability, context-awareness, and user control over flashy features.

 2. The Market Wants On-Device AI Assistants

 Apple’s push for on-device AI models and context-driven assistants reflects a broader trend: people want privacy-first, responsive voice AI that works offline.
+Startups focusing on lightweight models optimized for mobile or edge devices are more likely to capture this demand.

 3. Multi-App Interoperability is Now Expected

+Siri’s promise of cross-app actions is what users want, but startups can actually ship it faster.
 If your AI assistant can handle task routing, integrations, and contextual commands across apps like WhatsApp, Google Calendar, and Notion, you’re already ahead.

 4. Speed of Execution Matters More Than Brand Trust